-A painting is first and foremost a construct and contrary to popular belief, painting has never lost the redemptive aura it picked up during the Renaissance.
-We witness here the artist’s own commentary and his understanding of paintings evolution, from biblical illustrations to those of whores and the nature of painting itself, so “the idea of painting as a canonical article of faith has remained.”
+A painting is first and foremost a construct and contrary to popular belief, has never lost the redemptive aura it picked up during the Renaissance.
+We witness here the artist’s own commentary and his understanding of paintings evolution, from biblical illustrations to those of whores and the nature of painting itself, “the idea of painting as a canonical article of faith has remained.”
 (Greg Tate)

 The point of entry is “The discovery of African art by the colonialist”, which in the words of the artist himself, “was principal to the evolution of Modern painting and sculpture and therefore should be hailed as the Mother of all modern art.”

 There is a tension – not at first sight – but nonetheless visible to the viewer and constant throughout the exhibition of paintings and collages.
 The stretched canvas pulled tightly over the wooden frame deserves a mention, as a part of the opposing forces at play.
 Moreover, the tension produced between material and illusion is where the paintings actually deliver their punch.
 The artist does not only pay homage to some of the leading innovators in European painting history, but he also indulges in presenting us with a critical analogy of his identity and conditioning based upon his formal education and his affinity with African culture.